samanthajlee2/edgent-kafka-spark/README.md

 Replace `YOUR_STREAM_HERE` with the stream object you want to hook up to Kafka.

-Kafka should automatically create topics for you.
-If it does not, however, you can create a topic with the following command:
+You may need to create the topics with the following command:

 ```sh
 ./kafka/bin/kafka-topics.sh --create --zookeeper localhost:2181 -replication-factor 1 --partitions 1 --topic TOPIC_NAME